EnricoMi/download-buildkite-artifact-action/README.md

 # GitHub Action to download Buildkite Artifacts

-This [GitHub Action](https://github.com/actions) downloads artifacts from a [Buildkite](https://buildkite.com/) build that builds the respective commit.
+This [GitHub Action](https://github.com/actions) downloads artifacts from a [Buildkite](https://buildkite.com/) pipeline that builds the respective commit.

 The action picks up a Buildkite build from the commit status that is set by [Buildkite integration with Github](https://buildkite.com/docs/integrations/github#connecting-buildkite-and-github),